taming-the-state-in-react/taming-the-state-in-react/manuscript/05-redux-advanced/03-redux-architecture.md

 # leanpub-end-insert
 ~~~~~~~~

-Instead you can connect the `Story` component now.
+Now you can connect the `Story` component instead.
 You would have two connected components afterward.

 {title="src/components/Story.js",lang="javascript"}
 ~~~~~~~~